Oldfarts/Burialmemories_SERVER/readme.md

 https://github.com/Oldfarts/Burialmemories_SERVER

-2. Install PostGreSQL database and create db and set up the table (db schema located at folder .\config\db\schema.sql)
+2. Install PostGreSQL database and create db and set up the table (db schema located at folder .\config\db\schema.sql) 2.1	Edit the files in server project:
+- config.js -> change the database password
+- customerdata.js -> change the database password
+- interface.js  -> change the database password

 3. Open up Terminal or Command line
 Navigate to the directory where the project was cloned to